Wondering what is inflammation? Omega 3s can help!

 Turbinado sugar to sprinkle on top (but if you do this you can’t call them “sugar free”.

 1. Preheat oven to 350F.
-Mix the flax egg and set aside for about 5 minutes.
+Mix the chia egg and set aside for about 5 minutes.
 Mix the olive oil, agave, zucchini and vanilla in a medium bowl.
 Stir in flour, baking powder, baking soda and sea salt; mix until just wet and ingredients are combined; fold in raisins.

 2. Pour patter into 12 muffin tins, sprayed with cooking spray (I used organic coconut oil spray).
 Sprinkle with Turbinado sugar, if using.
 Bake about 18 to 20 minutes or until browned and a knife comes out clean.